 The techniques used to collect, compile, and analyse data are called sources of data (Mesly, 2015).
 Mesly (2018) went on to add that there are two main categories of data sources, namely primary and secondary sources of data.
 To obtain data for a study, either a primary source or a secondary source may be used.
 Primary and secondary data were found relevant for this research.
 The actual record made as part of a research effort is the primary data.
 This data source is directly related to the study's topic.
 The primary data gave the researcher first-hand information of the study subjects' personal beliefs, preconceptions, and prejudices (Creswell, 2017).
 The core data for this study was collected via questionnaires.
-Secondary sources of data.
+Secondary sources of data are those that were obtained by a researcher or anyone other than the intended user of the data.
 Although not case-specific, this kind of previously obtained information may be significant to the subject under study.
-Accessible handbooks, annual reports, applicable data from the internet, journals, and other suggested resources was examined to determine whether it was adequate for answering the study questions.
+Accessible handbooks, annual reports, applicable data from the internet, journals, and other suggested resources were among the secondary data the researcher used.
+The material gathered from these sources was examined to determine whether it was adequate for answering the study questions.
 To strengthen the credibility of the study, each assumption was supported by evidence from multiple independent data sources.